OpenPeerPower/OpenPeerPower.github.io/getting-started/onboarding.markdown

 description: "Instructions to get Open Peer Power configured."
 ---

-Alright, you made it here.
-The tough part is done.

 With Open Peer Power installed, it's time to configure it.
 Here you will create the owner account of Open Peer Power.
 This account will be an administrator and will always be able to change everything.
 Enter a name, username, password and click on "create account".

 <p class='img'>